timmyhadwen/obsidian_vault/CM Builds/QUO2877 (EOS Cradle Electronics)/Planning Phase SR Email.md

 Thanks for the order for the 70x Cradle Electronics PCAs.
 I'll be managing the delivery of this project.

-As noted in the quote the initial delivery of 5 units is contingent on us receiving sample quantities of the 3x Amphenol Positronic connectors.
+As noted in the quote the initial delivery of 5 units is contingent on us receiving sample quantities of the 3x Amphenol/Positronic connectors.

-Additionally we'll require the following parts from EOS:
+Additionally we'll require the following parts/information from EOS:
 1. IRL2505PBF - EOS to supply
 2. MMA6825BKCW - EOS to supply
 3. WCA05814 Common mode choke - we require an alternate part number for the ferrite core.